VandanVirani/Sudoku-with-GUI/README.md

 ```

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Now we have add before checking a if condition for backpropagation  if the number is already 9 than we will again backpropagate a layer by decrement i - 1 and call function again .
+Now we have add before checking a if condition for backpropagation  if the number is already 9 than we will again backpropagate a layer by decrement i - 1 and call function again . due to call the function again it will update the previos element .

 ```yml
 rows=0